tweksteen/burst/doc/http.rst

     .. note:: When editing a Request, you might change the content of a POST request.
 To be valid, the `Content-Length` header should be adapted to the new content length.
-Abrupt will automatically append the correct header if none is found.
-In other word, when editing a POST request, simply remove the `Content-Length` header and Abrupt will do the rest.
+By default, Abrupt will automatically remove any `Content-Length` header before editing a Request and append a valid one once the Request has been saved.
+To disable this option, see `conf.Configuration.update_content_length`.

   .. method:: play(options)